-What happened next was fascinating – and also a lesson in how NOT to run an online forum.
+What happened next was fascinating – and also a lesson in how NOT to run an engagement piece with customers.

 As I read through the forum, I found there were quite a few disgruntled customers.
 They wanted to know why their points don’t arrive (and for some of them it appears that is the sole reason they are loyal).
 Others complained about service.
 Some wanted better rewards for being loyal, or even options that they cared about.

 That’s not to say it’s all negative.
-There are customers who also say positive things, make recommendations and generally praise the hotel for their stay.
+There were customers who also said positive things, made recommendations and generally praised the hotel for their stay.

 But here’s where I believe the hotel has gone wrong.
 To which of these two groups do the moderators respond?